swiss-seismological-service/scrtdd/doc/base/xcorr.rst

 Reusing cross-correlation results
 ---------------------------------

-When the cross-correlation settings are not changed, it might be useful to reuse the cross-correlation results to save processing time.
-Both the ``--eval-xcorr`` and ``--reloc-catalog`` options save a ``xcorr.csv`` file after finishing their execution.
+When cross-correlation settings are not changed, it might be useful to reuse the cross-correlation results to save processing time.
+Both the ``--eval-xcorr`` and ``--reloc-catalog`` options save a ``xcorr.csv`` file after finishing their execution (thay overwrite it if already present!).
 That file contains the computed cross-correlation results and can be given back to rtDD via the command line option ``--xcorr-cache``.
-It is safe to change the value of ``crossCorrelation.x-phase.minCCCoef`` and reuse the cross-correlation results.
+It is safe to change the value of ``crossCorrelation.x-phase.minCCCoef`` and reuse the cross-correlation results to see how performance change at varying correlation-coefficient threshold.

 --------------------
 Waveforms inspection